 - Mice exposed to radiation from cell phone masts showed abnormalities in sperm morphology at a rate 39-46%, while the control sample showed only 2% abnormalities (Otitoloju 2010 ).

-- Study of radar users showed significantly decreased concentration and sperm motility, and increase of spermatozoa with poor morphology depending on the degree of exposure (Ye 2007 ).
+- Study of radar users showed significantly decreased concentration and sperm mobility, and increase of spermatozoa with poor morphology depending on the degree of exposure (Ye 2007 ).

-- Study on 2010 (Li ) showed that men exposed to magnetic fields> 160 nT for more than six hours a day (usual exposure for those living at a distance <5 meters of power cables) were 4-fold more likely to have problematic semen.
+- A study in 2010 (Li ) showed that men exposed to magnetic fields> 160 nT for more than six hours a day (usual exposure for those living at a distance <5 meters of power cables) were four times more likely to have problematic semen.

 - BioInitiative Report 2012 further notes that "Extremely low frequency EMF effects induced due to electric(E) blankets (…) have the potential for providing excessive body heating, which may have adverse effect on sperm (Van Demark and Free 1970), leading to adverse effect on the process of embryogenesis (Edwards et al 1974,Lacy et al 1981).
 This high temperature could also be teratogenic in humans too (Miller et al 1978, Fraser and Skelton 1978).It is obvious that either the heat or the electromagnetic fields produced by electric or bed heating might affect the fetus."